Skip to content

 What to do if leadership doesn't support the changes?

 Start with your own team.
 Measure and show measurable results in 2–3 months.
-Velvetum practice: run a pilot on one team, pin the effect in numbers, then scale to the company with the stats in hand.
+In practice: run a pilot on one team, pin the effect in numbers, then scale to the company with the stats in hand.

-What does Velvetum time-management rollout cost?
+What does a time-management rollout cost?

 Audit and three-month rollout support for a team of 10–20 — $3.5K–$7K.
-Includes: diagnostic, training, process templates, two retrospective cycles with a Velvetum consultant.
+Includes: diagnostic, training, process templates, two retrospective cycles with a consultant.

-How does Velvetum measure rollout success?
+How do we measure rollout success?

 Across 5 indicators: average focus-block length, task cycle length, reactive-work share, switches per day, team eNPS.
 All numbers are captured before and after rollout; the delta is the project ROI.